Deg5112/NestedTable-Materiaul-UI/README.md

 2) pass the configured http/axios client from the app.
 (Maybe request require authorization, which is controlled by the http client's headers)

 and a ref if you want to search the remote database when a search value is set

+refs can be helpful for other use cases other than searching like refreshing the table before closing an external modal to save the record
+ie: this.table.refresh()
 ````
 ````
 Example 1: